Grosvenor Group: Buildings

 The Mayfair portion of the estate includes Peabody social housing around Brown Hart Gardens.

 International expansion

-Although the Grosvenor Group is often identified with its core asset, the Grosvenor Estate in London, which is now managed within Grosvenor Britain & Ireland, the present-day investment and development portfolio is now also in other parts of Britain and Ireland.
+Although the Grosvenor Group is often publicly identified with its core asset, the Grosvenor Estate in London, now managed within Grosvenor Britain & Ireland, the present-day investment and development portfolio of Grosvenor Group is diversified across Britain.
 International expansion began in the 1950s, in Canada, and later in the United States, hence businesses in the Americas.

 In the 1960s, the businesses expanded into Australia and, in the 1990s, into Asia Pacific.
 Also in the 1990s, Grosvenor expanded into Continental Europe, where most current activity relates to Grosvenor's fund management business.
 This was formally established in 2005 and now encompasses the Americas, Asia Pacific (including Australia), and Europe (including the UK).

 Properties owned by Grosvenor

 Properties in the UK, Continental Europe, Asia, and the Americas include: